lishashi/blog/pages/assessment-should-be-fair-equitable-to-all-students.md

 ![# p]({{ site.baseurl }}/assets/images/35-Pedagogy.png)

-As for Assesment Of Learning, I provided clear rubric and tried to make it as fun as possible.
+As for Assessment Of Learning, I provided clear rubric and tried to make it as fun as possible.

-Below is a rubric I created for a cumninating task for grade-one student
+Below is a rubric I created for a culminating task for grade-one students.

 ![# p]({{ site.baseurl }}/assets/images/36-Pedagogy.png)

-I also integrated technology and one-on-one conferencing at the end of Spatial Sense Unit to make judgement about how much students have learned in that unit.
+I also integrated technology and one-on-one conferencing at the end of the Spatial Sense Unit to make judgments about how much students have learned in that unit.

 Below is the google form we used at the end of the unit of the 2D and 3D shapes.
 My AT and I pulled out students to do this assessment during the free-choice time or independent reading time.